 West Indies beat South Africa by 21 runs; series at 2-2

-St George's, Jul 2 (AP) The West Indies overcame the loss of a key bowler to beat South Africa by 21 runs in the fourth Twenty20 international, leveling the five-match series at 2-2.
+St George's: The West Indies overcame the loss of a key bowler to beat South Africa by 21 runs in the fourth Twenty20 international, leveling the five-match series at 2-2.

 The fifth and deciding match will be played Saturday.